 • Roll the puff pastry on a lightly floured surface using a rolling pin.
 Use a sharp knife to cut into 6 even rectangles.

-• Preheat the oven to 400°F. Line a cookie sheet with parchment paper.
+• Preheat the oven to 400ยฐF.
+Line a cookie sheet with parchment paper.
 Place the 6 rectangles of pastry evenly on the cookie sheet.

 • Use a sharp knife to make an indent of a rectangle along on the edge of each rectangle.
 Do not cut all the way through.
-There should be a ¼ to ½ inch of pastry on the edge.
+There should be a 1/4 to 1/2 inch of pastry on the edge.
 It will look like picture in the post.
 The goal is to put all the filling in that rectangle you made.

 • Use 1 Tablespoon to spread 1 Tablespoon of cream cheese filling inside the smaller rectangle.
-Use 1 to 1 ½ Tablespoons of the blueberry preserve and scoop on top of the cream cheese.
+Use 1 to 1 1/2 Tablespoons of the blueberry preserve and scoop on top of the cream cheese.
 Spread until it is even.

 • Place in the freezer for 10 minutes.
 In a small bowl, mix the egg and water.
 Then, use a pastry brush to brush the egg wash along the edges of the pastry.

-1 Large egg, 2 teaspoon Water
+1 Large egg, 2 tsp Water

 • Bake for 14-17 minutes.
 Bake until the edges of the pastry is golden.